craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 The field of burners is a 10' radius circle.
 Within this radius, each 5' square has a 1/6 chance of being an activatable space within the field.
 When one of these spaces is activated, it creates a column of fire 5' tall.
 This column deals 4d8 fire damage to a creature that occupies it, and 1d8 fire damage to a creature within 5' of it.

-###### Comet
+###### Comet / Electro
 > A comet anomaly is like a ball of fire, moving with the speed of a rolling boulder.
 While you may think you can dodge it, do your math again.
 Can you dodge it from behind, and then once more?
 Artyom could not.

 A comet anomaly is a 10' sphere of flame that can occupy any point on a path within a 35' radius sphere.
 The comet has an Initiative of 15, and will move along this path at a speed of 25' per round.
 During this time, any creature on the comet's path must make a DC 17 Dexterity Saving Throw.
-Those creatures take 4d6 fire damage on a failure, and half that amount on a success.
+Those creatures take 4d6 fire / lightning damage on a failure, and half that amount on a success.

-If a creature enters a space within 5' of the comet anomaly or ends their turn there, they take 4d6 fire damage.
+If a creature enters a space within 5' of the comet anomaly or ends their turn there, they take 4d6 fire / lightning damage.

 ###### Vortex
 > A vortex anomaly is like a powerful wind that will pick you up off your feet and spin you until you begin to separate at the joints.
 If you somehow keep your limbs, you had better land on your feet.